davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 #.
 Supports the HDL Control Plane, HDL Data Plane, and interfaces to various other devices in a manner that is comparable with the vendor provided SDR

-TODO: Not sure if we are provided all of this:

 #.
 Documentation

    #.
-OpenCPI ZRF8 Getting Started Guide
+OpenCPI zrf8_48dr Getting Started Guide

-   #.
-Guide for developing the Hitech Global ZRF8 OSP (This guide)

-   #.
-Guide for developing Device / Proxy Workers for i2c an bus

-   #.
-Datasheets for each application, Device Worker, and Device Proxy

 .. _dev-Prerequisites-label: